karma v1.0

 Karma

-Karma is a small TCP service for high-throughput, day-bucketed limit usage.
+Karma is a small TCP service for fast, day-bucketed limit usage accounting.

-Use it when an application needs fresh usage totals for many subjects on every request and an analytical database is too heavy for that hot path.
-Karma keeps usage counters in memory, persists accepted writes through snapshots and a write-ahead log (WAL), and speaks newline-delimited JSON over TCP.
+Use it when an application needs fresh usage totals by limit, subject, and UTC day on the hot path.
+Karma keeps counters in memory, persists accepted writes with snapshots and a write-ahead log (WAL), and speaks newline-delimited JSON over TCP.

 Requirements: